Date

 Schedule by Day

-Fly to Lima and transfer to your hotel.
-Most flights arrive in the evening, so check in and enjoy dinner on your own.
+Independent flights to Lima where you will be met upon arrival for the transfer to your hotel.
+Most flights arrive in the evening, so dinner will be on your own.

 Meals: B, L, D

-Overnight: Tambo Del Inka, A Luxury Collection Resort
+Overnight: Tambo del Inka, a Luxury Collection Resort & Spa

 Meals: B, L, D

-Overnight: Tambo Del Inka, A Luxury Collection Resort
+Overnight: Tambo del Inka, a Luxury Collection Resort & Spa

 Meals: B, L, D